We build solid grantmaking programs that push the boundaries of what philanthropy can do.

-Kishti Afghanistan Fund provides resources to organizations engaged with support to women and with freedom-of-expression initiatives with artists, musicians, activists, and journalists who are at risk inside Afghanistan or have managed to relocate outside of the country.
-We are seeking donations over $5,000.
+Join us to make the third year of Kishti possible!
+This program resources organizations engaged with support to women and with freedom-of-expression initiatives with artists, musicians, activists, and journalists who are at risk inside Afghanistan or have managed to relocate outside of the country.
 Learn more here.

 The Indigenous Women’s Flow Fund (IWFF) is an Indigenous-led grantmaking program that nourishes community-sourced initiatives that are actively transforming systems.
 Grounded in trust-based philanthropic approaches, IWFF brings together five Indigenous women from across the United States to be decision-makers over grantmaking dollars and shape a program according to their vision.
 Kindle Project is currently seeking additional donors that are excited about shifting the power of grantmaking into the hands of Indigenous women to join this collaborative fund.
 To learn more, click here.
-To learn about the relationship-centered processes and the outcomes of our first and second years together, please read our Year One and Year Two Storytelling Reports.
+To learn about the relationship-centered processes and the outcomes of our first and second years together, please read our Year One, Year Two, and Year Four Storytelling Reports.